Hello! My name is Helen…

-Blossom Acupuncture is part of my journey which started over 11 years ago, after having my daughter, who has a unique chromosome disorder.
-We weren't given a great lot of guidance and this inspired me to train as a Health Visitor and help other mum’s who had children with extra needs.
+Blossom Acupuncture is a part of my journey which started over 13 years ago, after having my daughter.
+She has a unique chromosome disorder and inspired me to train as a Health Visitor and help other mum’s who had children with special needs.
 To do this I first had to train as a nurse.

 During my degree at The College of Integrated Chinese Medicine, I also became a student of Damo Mitchell, Head of Lotus Nei Gong, a Daoist Arts school.
-Here, I continue to expand my knowledge and have nearly completed a three year diploma in Classical Chinese Medicine, revisiting the foundations as well as uncovering aspects of the art which have been lost in its transmigration to the western world.
+I continued to expand my knowledge and complete a diploma in Classical Chinese Medicine, revisiting the foundations as well as uncovering aspects of the art which have been lost in its transmigration to the western world.

-I also practice and study Nei Gong and Taiji with the school.
-This allows me to develop my own Qi and keep myself healthy, in order that I can give the best possible treatments.
+I also practice and study Nei Gong and Taiji with Lotus Nei Gong as this allows me to develop my own Qi and keep myself healthy, in order that I can give the best possible treatments.
 It also expands my own experiential understanding of the interconnection of mind, body and spirit.

-Aside from Chinese Medicine and Science, I am a huge animal love and at home I have a border collie rescue nut, a yorkie pup and three cats.
+Aside from Chinese Medicine and Science, I am a huge animal lover.
+I have a border collie, rescue nut, Jools and Yorkie pup, Shiloh who I love to take out and into nature everyday.
+We also have three cats, Bear, Julio and Gomez.
 I also enjoy reading, yoga and exploring the nature of life

 I am registered with the British Acupuncture Council and comply with the Council’s Codes of Safe Practice and Professional Conduct.
 Membership also assures I am covered by liability insurance.